Dinner Rolls | Soft Sweet Oven Baked American Recipe

 • 1 tbsp milk

 • Oven Method: Bake at 180°C (350°F) for 18–22 minutes until deep golden brown.
-If the tops are browning too fast, gently cover the pan with a piece of aluminum foil.
+If the tops are browning too fast, cover the pan with aluminum foil.

 • Air Fryer Method: Place the rolls in a lined air fryer basket and bake at 160°C (320°F) for 10–14 minutes until golden and cooked through.